byte4geek/weatherstation/Assembly.md

-Below is a practical **draft assembly chapter** you can add to the repository README.
-It fills the mechanical gap while staying aligned with the documented electronics, pinout, calibration options, and MakerWorld model set.
-The project's printable parts include enclosures, radiation shields, sensor arms, and mounting brackets; the firmware expects an ESP8266 NodeMCU with the listed I2C and pulse sensors.

 ## Before you start

 Print outdoor parts in **PETG, ASA, or another UV- and weather-resistant material**.
 Avoid PLA for permanent outdoor use, especially for the radiation shield, moving parts, and pole mount, because heat and UV exposure can cause deformation over time.